LeaoMartelo2/wireframe_game/README.md

 # Wireframe Game (engine)

-Simple game/game engine made in C using the [RayLib library](https://github.com/raysan5/raylib) for its backend.
+Simple game/game engine made in C++ using the [RayLib library](https://github.com/raysan5/raylib) for its backend.

 I will not keep the readme up to date until the product is at a state i am happy with and with enough content so i can write a meaningfull readme, with documentation and such.